kinza-PM/The-Journey/README.md

 dotnet restore
 dotnet ef database update   # applies migrations + seeds SuperAdmin if env vars are present
 ```

+If you are using Mailtrap's sandbox SMTP credentials, configure auto-forwarding in the Mailtrap UI so OTP and reset emails reach your test inboxes.

 ## Run
 ```powershell